Uncertainty-Aware Measurement of Scenario Suite Representativeness for Autonomous Systems: Summary and Conclusions

 \section{Summary and Conclusions}

-This paper presented a probabilistic framework for assessing the \emph{representativeness} of scenario datasets with respect to the \emph{Target Operational Domain} (TOD).
-Building upon the definition of representativeness in ISO~8800~\cite{ISO8800_2024}, the proposed approach models the TOD as an uncertain categorical distribution over joint operational conditions and applies a robust Bayesian formulation with imprecise Dirichlet priors to capture epistemic uncertainty about both prior beliefs and data sufficiency.
-The resulting posterior \emph{credal set} enables transparent quantification of uncertainty in representativeness metrics—specifically the Total Variation Distance (TVD) and Jensen--Shannon Divergence (JSD)—between the observed scenario suite distribution and the inferred TOD distribution.
-This probabilistic treatment extends the existing approaches by embedding them within a formal Bayesian uncertainty quantification framework.
+This paper presented a probabilistic framework for assessing the \emph{representativeness} of scenario datasets with respect to the TOD.
+Unlike existing approaches based on fixed distributions and single-point discrepancy measures, the proposed approach models the TOD as an uncertain categorical distribution over joint operational conditions and applies a robust Bayesian formulation with imprecise Dirichlet priors to capture epistemic uncertainty about both prior beliefs and data sufficiency.
+The resulting posterior \emph{credal set} enables transparent quantification of uncertainty in representativeness metrics (e.g., Total Variation Distance) between the observed scenario suite distribution and the inferred TOD distribution.

-The numerical illustration demonstrated how the method distinguishes between systematic dataset biases (e.g., intentional over-sampling of safety-critical scenarios) and epistemic uncertainty due to limited or imprecise knowledge of operational frequencies.
-The interval-valued discrepancy measures provide interpretable and auditable evidence for safety assurance arguments, aligning with current developments in trustworthy AI and scenario-based testing.
+Unlike the numerical example, real-world ODDs involve many variables; the framework therefore relies on structured or factorized representations capturing only relevant dependencies.